ChaoticNeutralCzech/ESP32_Odjezdova_tabule/README.md

 ## This is a work in progress!

 The project does not work yet.
+Really, not at all.
+It's been a nightmare developing this for effing 6 weeks and seeing so little progress while facing countless errors and issues.
+Burnout, yeah!

 So far, the capabilities of the Wi-Fi client (clock sync over NTP and querying the API), ADC/DAC and LCD library are being tested: the current version will only